hmcts/pip-account-management/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## API
-Account management exposes various endpoints that aid in managing accounts within the P&I service.
+Account management exposes various endpoints that aid in managing azureAccounts within the P&I service.

-`/account/add/pi` - used to add a user to the P&I user database.
+`/azureAccount/add/pi` - used to add a user to the P&I user database.
 Takes in a header of the email of the admin issuing the request and a body of a list of users to add to the database following the [P&I User model](#piuser) without the `userId` as this is created by the service.